 Imagining the original 1930s salon, its moods, spaces and clientele, is like traveling back in time.
 I imagine splendid waiting rooms with rare, exotic wood furniture, and a noble, herringbone oak parquet floor.
-African mahogany meets South American peltogyne and sycomore maple, walnut, and cherry wood.
-I surrender myself to the exhiliration of these rich, aged, turpentine essences each time I return to that space.
-I sit in one of these snug, leather couches in which ladies before me enjoyed each other’s company in tranquil anticipation of their beauty care.
-I picture the lush cloakroom where gloves and fur and leather coats await their owners, where soft notes of leather mingle with the floral scents of decorative bouquets.
+African mahogany meets South American peltogyne and sycamore maple, walnut, and cherry wood.
+I surrender myself to the exhilaration of these rich, aged, turpentine essences each time I return to that space.
+I discovered the comfort and tranquility of the waiting rooms, decorated with sumptuous bouquets of gardenia and jasmine, where the ladies loved to end up delightfully tasting a tea with delicate aromas of citrus and aromatic plants.
+I picture the lush cloakroom where gloves and fur and leather coats await their owners.
 I proceed into the beauty care rooms, an intimate space where only clients and beauticians were admitted.
-Instantly a scent strikes me as familiar: remnants of the Cologne à la russe.
+Instantly a scent strikes me as familiar: remnants of the Cologne à la Russe.
 A delightful amber vestige soaring out of rice powders and brushes and puffs, embroidered tissues, and other beauty accessories.
-The scents all blend together, the amber of the care rooms, the wood of waiting rooms, the leather of couches and gloves, a tribute to the traditional olfactory families of high French perfumery.
+The scents all blend together, the amber of the care rooms, the wood and flowers of waiting rooms, the leather of couches and the citruses of infused teas, a tribute to the traditional olfactory families of high French perfumery.
 Using this experience, Collection Tradition is gradually defined...
-A collection declined in Instant Perfuming (sprays for the home), or in Perfume that Illuminates (scented candles).
+A collection declined in sprays for the home, or in scented candles.

 Scented Candles The product Has been added to your cart Cart